Specimens of Tyrannosaurus: "Jane": BMRP 2002.4.1

 Jane is a fossil specimen of small tyrannosauroid dinosaur, officially known as BMRP 2002.4.1, discovered in the Hell Creek Formation in southern Montana in 2001.
 Despite having a typically female name, Jane's sex is unknown—the specimen was named after Burpee Museum benefactor Jane Solem.
 The specimen was found in the summer of 2001 by Carol Tuck and Bill Harrison on an expedition led by Burpee Museum curator Michael Henderson.
 After four years of preparation, Jane was put on display at Rockford, Illinois' Burpee Museum of Natural History as the centerpiece of an exhibit called "Jane: Diary of a Dinosaur."

 The Jane specimen has been central to the debate regarding the validity of the proposed tyrannosauroid genus Nanotyrannus.
 However, the Jane material has yet to be properly studied and described by scientists.
 Although Larson (2013) saw Jane as more identical to CMNH 7541 and LACM 28471 than to adult T. rex in having a higher tooth count, large pneumatic foramen on the center of the quadratojugal, T-shaped postorbital, and fused shoulder blade and pelvis, Yun (2015) concurred with the opinion of most workers that Nanotyrannus is a juvenile T. rex, noting that a juvenile specimen of Tarbosaurus described by Tsuihiji et al. (2011) also has a T-shaped postorbital.
 Paleontologists who support the theory that Jane represents a juvenile believe the tyrannosaur was approximately 11 years old at its time of death, and its fully restored skeleton measured 6.5 m long, a bit more than half as long as the largest-known complete T. rex specimen, nicknamed "Sue," which measures 12.4 m long.
 According to Hutchinson et al. (2011), the weight of the Jane specimen in life was probably between 639 kg and 1269 kg, 954 kg being the average estimate.

 Zanno & Napoli (2025), arguing for the classification of Tyrannosaurus and Nanotyrannus as distinct genera, additionally assigned the Jane specimen to the distinct species of Nanotyrannus, N. lethaeus.
+In 2026, Woodward, Myhrvold and Horner performed a comprehensive histological analysis of 17 tyrannosaur specimens, and found that the growth trajectories of BMRP 2002.4.1 and BMRP 2006.4.4 do not fit with other Tyrannosaurus specimens in their growth curve model.
+While they acknowledged the possibility of these ontogenetically immature specimens representing Nanotyrannus as suggested by Zanno and Napoli (2025), they noted that the inconsistencies of these specimens observed in the growth curve do not necessarily bear weight on the proposal that Nanotyrannus is a distinct taxon.